miheretab/CakePHP-Quickpay-Plugin/README.markdown

-CakePHP Quickpay Component
+CakePHP Quickpay Plugin
 ========================

-This is a simple component that interfaces a CakePHP app with Quickpay's PHP API.
+This is a simple component and helper that interfaces a CakePHP app with Quickpay's PHP API based on Quickpay API php library.<br/>
+This plugin works with the QuickPay API for the version greater than 5 protocol.<br/>
+Technical documentation can be located at http://doc.quickpay.net/

 Compatibility:
 --------------